 Segmentation can happen in various ways depending on the data you have on your subscribers.
 Basic criteria you can start with are:

-Segmenting your subscriber base will allow your email campaigns to resonate with your audience and have better chances at successfully leading them towards your call-to-action or getting them to interact with you.
+Segmenting your subscriber base will allow your email campaigns to resonate with your audience and have better chances of successfully leading them towards your call-to-action or getting them to interact with you.

 3. Personalize your Messages

 Previously, we talked about the value of segmentation.
 Without it, personalization of your political messages would be extremely difficult if not impossible.

 You want every campaign you send to feel like it was addressed specifically to the individual that receives it.
 This way, you establish a “personal” connection with your audience and amplify the effectiveness of your targeted message.